signebedi/gptty/README.md

 api_key=my_api_key
 ```

-The application provides a sample configuration file `gptty.ini.example` that you can use as a starting point.
+This repository provides a sample configuration file `assets/gptty.ini.example` that you can use as a starting point.

 ## Usage

 #### Chat

 The chat feature provides an interactive chat interface to communicate with ChatGPT.
-You can ask questions and receive responses in real-time, while maintaining context.
+You can ask questions and receive responses in real-time.

 To start the chat interface, run `gptty chat`.
 You can also specify a custom configuration file path by running `gptty chat --config_path /path/to/your/gptty.ini`.Inside the chat interface, you can type your questions or commands directly.
 To view the list of available commands, type `:help`, which will show the following options.